 Tip #1- Take Sunset photos on the beach

 The Aulani resort is like other Disney resorts with respect to their photographer cast members!
 Head down to the beach just before sunrise.
 Find a photographer to take a few photos of you and your sweetie!
-Photo pass cd’s are $99 (unlimited photos) and worth the cost especially if you make it a point to take photos with characters!
-Just make sure to get a wristband and it scanned every time you see a cast member with a camera!
+Photo passes are $99 (unlimited photos) and are worth the cost especially if you make it a point to take photos with characters!
+Just make sure to get a wristband and it is scanned every time you see a cast member with a camera!

 Tip #2- Grab a delicious cocktail